MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 - Do not add software dependencies to core library.
 - If you have to add a dependency, make it optional.
 - With more libraries, there is a larger likelihood of the code breaking at compilation.
-- Some decencies should be restricted to users modules
+- Some dependencies should be restricted to users modules
 - All dependencies are managed managed Spack